-In contrast, a dedicated putting simulator like the Exputt needs hardly any space.
+On the other hand, a dedicated putting simulator like the Exputt needs hardly any space.
 All that is needed is space for the rolled-out mat, your body, and distance between the mat and TV that the high-speed camera needs to function properly.

 Another thing to consider is ease of transport, especially if you plan to move your simulator into different rooms or locations.